Welcome to The Gables Bed & Breakfast and Coach House Inn.

 In the early 20th century, Reedville became the center of the industry and homeport to the Atlantic menhaden fleet and had one of the highest per capita incomes in the country.
 It resembled a New England fishing village decorated with fishermen's houses and Victorian mansions.

 The Gables, built by Captain Fisher, is a unique, tall, five story, brick mansion with the wooden mast of his beloved schooner, the "John B. Adams", erected through the top two stories.
 He aligned the roof of the mansion along his compass.
-Guest may also enjoy the beautiful interior showcasing fine marble, hand carved oak, an exquisite Venetian chandelier and octagonal third floor billiards room.
+Guests may also enjoy the beautiful interior showcasing fine marble, hand carved oak, an exquisite Venetian chandelier and octagonal third floor billiards room.

 The Coach House was built in 1880 and was Capt.
 Fisher’s stables.
 He originally housed his horses and buggy’s there and once automobiles came around he made space for his chauffeured vehicles.
 The coach house was made into apartments in the 1930’s and the renovation to the Coach House Inn was completed in 2001.